 It's no secret that the body acts as one big interconnected unit.
 It explains why certain injuries and physical distress can manifest themselves in entirely different parts of the body.
 Nausea and insomnia?
 Anxiety might be wreaking havoc on your system.
 Cystic acne?
 Unbalanced hormones could be at the root of the problem.
 Sluggishness and bloating?
 That could mean poor digestion (that's when probiotics come to the rescue, but we digress).
-The point we're trying to make is that health and wellness, it seems, is a continuous feedback loop between our mind and our bodies, and the newest neurological study supports that.
+The point we're trying to make is that health and wellness, it seems, is a continuous feedback loop between our mind and our bodies, and a recent neurological study supports that.

 The researchers used a new imaging method (called optical coherence tomography angiography or OCTA) to look at minute blood vessels in the back of the eye.
 These blood vessels, which are located in the retina, are thinner than a single strand of human hair, yet they're the key to distinguishing mild cognitive impairment from the serious neurological disease that is Alzheimer's.
 How, you ask?
 According to the study, these tiny blood vessels become altered in patients with Alzheimer's.
 So, when OCTA is used and experts are able to capture an image of the vessels, they're able to distinguish regular "retinal microvascular" activity from the irregular.
 In other words, they're able to accurately detect Alzheimer's disease.

 Throughout the study, researchers analyzed the eyes of 39 Alzheimer's patients, as well as the eyes of 37 people with mild cognitive impairment and the eyes of 133 healthy people.
 They saw a loss in retinal blood vessels in the Alzheimer's patients, as well as a thinning of a retinal layer.
 These two physical signs proved statistically significant for disease detection.